trace-kadenyi/trace-kadenyi/README.md

 - :woman: Full-Stack Developer
 - :woman_technologist: My primary skills are React/Redux and Ruby on Rails.
-- :purple_heart:I love the ability that programming gives me to create anything that I can imagine, just like Magic :sparkles:.
+- :purple_heart:I love the ability that programming gives me to create anything that I can imagine, just like MAGIC :sparkles:.
 - :nerd_face: I embrace challenges because solving them is so much fun.
 - 🌱 I am also a lifelong learner with a passion for technology, books, food, dogs and people.
 - 👀 Reach me at: treykadenyi@gmail.com.
 Let's chat and code together :wink:...